dentarg/auth0-blog/_posts/2017-07-13-developing-secure-restful-apis-with-spring-boot.markdown

 ## Securing RESTful APIs with JWTs

 *JSON Web Tokens*, commonly known as *JWTs*, are tokens that are used to authenticate users on applications.
-This technology has gained popularity over the past few years because it enables backends to rely on requests simply by validating the contents of these *JWTs*.
+This technology has gained popularity over the past few years because it enables backends to accept requests simply by validating the contents of these *JWTs*.
 That is, application that use *JWTs* no longer have to hold cookies or other session data about their users.
 This characteristic facilitates scalability while keeping applications secure.

 During the authentication process, when a user successfully logs in using their credentials, a *JSON Web Token* is returned and must be saved locally (typically in local storage).
-Whenever the user wants to access a protected route or resource (an endpoint), the user agent must send the *JWT*, typically in the `Authorization` header using the [*Bearer schema*](http://self-issued.info/docs/draft-ietf-oauth-v2-bearer.html), alongside with the request.
+Whenever the user wants to access a protected route or resource (an endpoint), the user agent must send the *JWT*, usually in the `Authorization` header using the [*Bearer schema*](http://self-issued.info/docs/draft-ietf-oauth-v2-bearer.html), alongside with the request.

 When a backend server receives a request with a *JWT*, the first thing to do is to validate the token.
 This consists of a series of steps, and if any of these fails then the request must be rejected.
 The following list shows the validation steps needed: